News Explorer

 Follow these steps to enable Background Push Notifications:

-1. Tap on the settings icon on the top right in the Subscriptions list.
+1. Tap on the settings icon on the top right in the feeds list.

 3. Tap on Syncing.